Course Coordinator:Cherie Wells (cwells@usc.edu.au) School:School of Health - Physiotherapy

 | High Distinction (HD), Distinction (DN), Credit (CR), Pass (PS), Fail (FL). |

-Students receive early formative feedback in class and after completing the first OSCE in week 4
+Students receive early feedback from EPA OSCE in week 4

 | Delivery mode | Task No. | Assessment Product | Individual or Group | Weighting % | What is the duration / length? | When should I submit? | Where should I submit it? |